rodolfoap/odroid-k8s-ubuntu/README.md

 ...
 Do you want to set locales and console keyboard automatically from your location [Y/n] N ...
-Please provide a username (eg. your forename): docker Create password: ************
+Please provide a username (eg. your forename): rodolfoap Create password: ************
 Repeat password: ************
 ...